CJDS Policy Briefs

 Highlight: While pairing efficiency arguments with intrinsic or social justice justifications can be useful for promoting policy attention to gender equality it also may sideline important gender concerns and conceal the macroeconomic policies that generate obstacles to gender equality.

 Citation: Berik, G. 2020.
 “Beware of Efficiency Arguments in Policies for Promoting Gender Equality.”
 CJDS Policy Brief Series.
 No. 4.
-Canadian Association for the Study of International Development, Ottawa, Canada.
+Canadian Journal of Development Studies, Canada.

 Link to original CJDS article: https://doi.org/10.1080/02255189.2017.1377063